15 Jan Average Days In Recon / Reconditioning By The Numbers

-Are you measuring your reconditioning time to market?
+Are you measuring your Average Days in Recon?
 If the answer is “no,” then your actual all-inclusive number is probably double what you would like everyone to believe it is.
 And even worse, you may not even know what your recon team already knows about those numbers.
 Every 2.5 days of recon time adds another inventory turn, and the starting average at the low end is typically 10 days when it should be five days.

 My previous AutoSuccess articles have focused on the importance of knowing where all your recon cars are at all times, which is possible to do with a new workflow technology and your mobile phone.
 Having this time-sensitive information made available right in the palm of your hand enables decision making to be done anywhere, any time.

 The next level of recon control is responding to the “load,” or available manpower, across your resources.
 The first order of business would be balancing the load across your techs, followed by detail, photos, parts and even subcontractors.
 The importance of this load, or balance, is having a plan to get all the work completed without having any bottlenecks, which cause delay.

 Below is one workflow example of how this may be accomplished:

 - Initial Photos